-If your trip to New York lasts more than one week, I highly recommend that you visit Washington DC, the Capital of the United-States.
+If your trip to New York lasts more than one week, I highly recommend visiting Washington DC, the Capital of the United States.

 Even if Washington DC is 223 miles (or 360 km) from New York, I genuinely think that’s one of those cities you must visit in the USA.

 You have many options to get there:

 Either by your means, including a rental car, a tour operator specialized in organizing trips from A to Z, or the train with Amtrak.